danielkenafake/danielkenafake.github.io/_posts/videos/2015-07-18-Enterprise.md

 ---

 <div class="WideTextBox">
 <p>A composite of my Starship Enterprise 3d model within an atmosphere.
-Spacehip model was created in Cheetah3d, composited in After Effects.</p>
+Spacehip model was created in Cheetah3d.
+Composited in After Effects.</p>
 </div>